Sport as a tool for good

 Rugby’s role – the Spirit of Rugby

-The SoR programme connects with the World Rugby mission to grow the global rugby family and vision of rugby being a sport for all, true to its values - discipline, respect, integrity, passion and solidarity.
+The Spirit of Rugby programme connects with the World Rugby mission to grow the global rugby family and vision of rugby being a sport for all, true to its values - discipline, respect, integrity, passion and solidarity.

-In collaboration with selected partners and stakeholders, SoR promotes and supports the delivery of meaningful projects across identified key themes relating to sport for development - social inclusion, gender equity, health, education, environmental sustainability and sport for all.
+In collaboration with selected partners and stakeholders, Spirit of Rugby promotes and supports the delivery of meaningful projects across identified key themes relating to sport for development - social inclusion, gender equity, health, education, environmental sustainability and sport for all.

 These themes and associated projects can be directly linked to the core rugby values, for example: